 Video stabilisation: No

 Number of batteries: 2

 Controller included: Yes

 With its white topped body and black propeller arms the Potensic Elfin looks fairly similar to the Tello.
-At 200L x 190W x 40D (mm) the Elfin is a touch bigger though and rather than having fixed arms like its rival, the Elfin’s arms can be neatly folded into the body of the drone.
-The Elfin’s build quality is good and the folded drone and controller can be easily stowed away in the protective storage case we were pleased to see included in the package.
+At L200 x W190 x D40mm the Elfin is a touch bigger though, and rather than having fixed arms like its rival, the Elfin’s arms can be neatly folded into the body of the drone.
+The Elfin’s build quality is good and the folded drone and controller can be easily stowed away in the protective storage case I was pleased to see included in the package.

 Connecting to the controller is simple – just move the left joystick up, then down to sync, press the level calibration button and away you go.
 Though you’ll also need to connect via wi-fi to the Potensic Toy phone app in order to see what’s in shot as well as recording and storing stills and video on your mobile device.
 The app gives you additional in-flight functions and the option of activating on-screen controls, should you want to fly the drone just using your phone.